Te Moutere - Tuatara Island

-Tuatara have long been associated with the Southland Museum and Art Gallery.
-They are an important part of our story.
+Tuatara have long been associated with the Southland Museum and Art Gallery and are an important part of the Southland story.
+The completion of the new tuatara facility at Queens Park signifies our commitment to ensuring their story continues for generations to come.

-Council does not own the tuatara.
-It has engaged with iwi – Ngāti Koata, Te Atiawa, and Ngāi Tahu – and other stakeholders such as the Department of Conservation to ensure a “best-for-species” focus.
+Council does not own the tuatara but has engaged with iwi – Ngāti Koata, Te Atiawa, and Ngāi Tahu – and other stakeholders, such as the Department of Conservation on a "best-for-species" approach to Te Moutere.
+This project has reaffirmed our collective dedication to preserving the tuatara, a treasured taonga, for future generations.

 A Southland icon & living link to our past and future.